-• CSN claims relating to the January 2012 acquisition of Usiminas shares (Cont.)
+CSN claims relating to the January 2012 acquisition of Usiminas shares (Cont.)

-The Company is aware that on November 10, 2014, CSN filed a separate complaint with Brazil's securities regulator Comissão de ValoresMobiliários (CVM) on the same grounds and with the same purpose as the lawsuit referred to above.
+The Company is aware that on November 10, 2014, CSN filed a separate complaint with Brazil's securities regulator Comissão de Valores Mobiliários (CVM) on the same grounds and with the same purpose as the lawsuit referred to above.
 The CVM proceeding is underway and the Company has not yet been served with process or requested to provide its response.

-Finally, on December 11, 2014, CSN filed a claim with Brazil's antitrust regulator, ConselhoAdministrativo de DefesaEconômica (CADE).
+Finally, on December 11, 2014, CSN filed a claim with Brazil's antitrust regulator Consejo Administrativo de Defesa Econômica (CADE).
 In its claim, CSN alleges that the antitrust clearance request related to the January 2012 acquisition, which was approved by CADE without restrictions in August 2012, contained a false and deceitful description of the acquisition aimed at frustrating the minority shareholders' right to a tag-along tender offer, and requests that CADE investigate and reopen the antitrust review of the acquisition and suspend the Company's voting rights in Usiminas until the review is completed.
-On May 6, 2015, CADE rejected CSN's claim.
-CSN did not appeal the decision and, on May 19, 2015 CADE formally closed the file.
+The case is currently under review by CADE's Administrative Tribunal.

 Tenaris believes that all of CSN's claims and allegations are groundless and without merit, as confirmed by several opinions of Brazilian counsel and previous decisions by CVM, including a February 2012 decision determining that the above mentioned acquisition did not trigger any tender offer requirement, and, more recently, the first instance court decision on this matter first referred to above.
-Accordingly, no provision was recorded in these Restated Consolidated Financial Statements.
+Accordingly, no provision was recorded in these Consolidated Condensed Financial Statements.